 Recent years have seen the widespread commercial use of dialogue systems, often based on VoiceXML.
 Some more sophisticated systems have also seen deployment.
-For example Clarissa, the first spoken dialogue system used in space, is a speechenabled procedure navigator that was used by astronauts on the International Space Station (Rayner and Hockey, 2004; Aist et al., 2002).
+For example Clarissa, the first spoken dialogue system used in space, is a speech-enabled procedure navigator that was used by astronauts on the International Space Station (Rayner and Hockey, 2004; Aist et al., 2002).
+Much research focuses on more mundane in-vehicle applications in cars Weng et al. (2006, inter alia).
+Among the important technical challenges in embedding these dialogue systems in real applications are good techniques for endpointing (deciding if the speaker is done talking) (Ferrer et al., 2003) and for noise robustness.

-Good surveys on dialogue systems include Harris (2005), Cohen et al. (2004), McTear (2002, 2004), Sadek and De Mori (1998), and the dialogue chapter in Allen (1995).
+Good surveys on dialogue systems include Harris (2005), Cohen et al. (2004), McTear (2002, 2004), Sadek and De Mori (1998), Delgado and Araki (2005), and the dialogue chapter in Allen (1995).